fhgrings/FDO-5gc/README.md

-Kubernetes cluster is configured by Ansible Playbook.
-Follow free5GC Helm especifications.
+Kubernetes cluster is configured by Ansible Playbook using Kubespray Project:

+After Kubernetes installed these modules are required:

 * GTP5G Kernel Module - For UPF tunneling communication;
-* Helm 3+ - For Free5GC Cluster Deploy;
-* Simple CNI (Flannel) - Main Cluster CNI;
-* Multus CNI - For UPF seccundary interface configuration;
+* open-free5gc-helm from this repo;
-* Free5GC Namespace;
+* Prometheus (Optional);
-* free5gc-local-pv - For Mongo Volume;
-* MongoDB.
+* Nginx (Optional);

-After configuring Free5GC Helm especifications the playbook add Prometheus, Nginx Ingress Controller, Fluend and run Helm Install.
+After configuring Free5GC Helm specifications you will get the following scenario:

 ![](./imgs/cluster-architecture.png)